geojupyter/geojupyter.org/blog/20250820-inperson-hackathon-and-design-dialog/index.md

 ![A group photo of the in-person hackathon participants](group-photo.jpg){.lightbox}

-With backgrounds and skills all over the spectrum, everyone had something to teach and something to learn, creating a multiplier effect where our diversity amplified eachothers' contributions.
+:rainbow: With backgrounds and skills all over the spectrum, everyone had something to teach and something to learn, creating a multiplier effect where our diversity amplified eachothers' contributions.